quicwg/base-drafts/draft-ietf-quic-tls.md

 protection keys.
 Details on how and when keys are derived and used are included in {{packet-protection}}.

-This arrangement means that some TLS messages receive redundant protection from both the QUIC packet protection and the TLS record protection.
-These messages are limited in number; the TLS connection is rarely needed once the handshake completes.

 ## TLS Overview

-TLS provides two endpoints a way to establish a means of communication over an untrusted medium (that is, the Internet) that ensures that messages they exchange cannot be observed, modified, or forged.
+TLS provides two endpoints with a way to establish a means of communication over an untrusted medium (that is, the Internet) that ensures that messages they exchange cannot be observed, modified, or forged.